Arizona is offering the computer-based GED® exam for the state’s high school equivalency (HSE) testing program.

 How to Start GED Preparation

 To sit for the GED exam, you must not have a high school diploma or be registered for high school, and in case you want to acquire your own GED diploma, please take notice of everything addressed in this article.
 Get optimally prepared, locate a GED testing site in your area, and register online.

 Check out all options near you by clicking on a city near you in the listing above.
 Another great way to get all set fast is through this website’s free video lessons!
 Prepare Well, Pass the Tests and Get your GED diploma.
-Going for the GED® exam and acquiring the GED credential is really one the most critical moves in your life.
+Going for the GED® exam and acquiring the GED credential is really one of the most critical moves in your life.
 Over the years, more than 18 million adults like you have successfully taken the GED® test to find better jobs, to go on with their education, or to just boost their self-esteem.

 Benefits of the GED Diploma